MediaComem/comem-webdev/subjects/angular/README.md

 Interpolation is not limited to simple properties.
 You can also use a component's **methods** in the template.

-Add the following method to the component (`src/app/app.component.ts`):
+Add the following method to the component in `src/app/app.component.ts`:

 ```ts
 export class AppComponent {